guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 Don’t stick with the stereotype that programmers should consume every possible technology that there is.

-I hope this experience I shared at least make you reflect.
+I hope the experience I shared, at least makes you think about it.

 [See more about Bullet Journal][bullet-journal]{:target="_blank"}